Nested Multiple Instance Learning with Attention Mechanisms: Related work

 Attention mechanisms were introduced into weakly supervised methods to give insight into the model's decision making and ability to pick out instances of interest \cite{Lu2021DataEA,Li2021AMM,Pirovano2021AutomaticFS,Ilse2018AttentionbasedDM,Sharma2021ClustertoConquerAF,Xie2019VisualEA}.
-These architectures use an attention mechanism to distinguish subgroups of instances within a bag, for which the individual instance representations are aggregated to obtain a single bag representation and collapse into a supervised learning problem.
+A trainable attention mechanism identifies the instances that have a more significant influence in making a positive prediction.
+This is self-enforcing by using the attention scores to strengthen the instance representation before aggregation.
+The final prediction is made using the aggregated representation.

-In this work we are further developing the NMIL for complex scenarios and combining it with the attention mechanism for interpretability, motivated from the application of finding a specific diagnostic region in a large WSI.
-In the experiments carried out, we show that the attention mechanism correctly identifies key instances also in complex scenarios where simple MIL architectures working under the MIL assumption fails.
+In this work, we propose Nested Multiple Instance with Attention (NMIA), a novel model architecture for weakly supervised learning methods on structured data.
+We are further developing the concept of nesting for weakly supervised learning methods and combining it with attention mechanisms for interpretability.